 Disadvantages of Convenience Sampling

-- Highly vulnerable to selection bias
+- Highly vulnerable to selection bias and influences beyond the control of the researcher

 - High level of sampling error